Enabling ODBC support in Perl with Perl DBI and DBD::ODBC

 http://search.cpan.org/search?query=DBI

-3. Make sure have the minimum requirement of Perl DBD::ODBC - see the README file that comes with DBD::ODBC.
-For DBD::ODBC 1.10 you need at least DBI 1.201.
+3. Make sure meet the minimum requirement for Perl DBD::ODBC (refer to the README file that comes with DBD::ODBC).
+For DBD::ODBC 1.10, you need at least DBI 1.201.

 http://www.cpan.org/modules/by-module/DBD